bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSetOnWorkingWire_3iDlFQIQvDTx70HJm6uraY/Documentation.md

-To indicate whether the steady device is set on the working wire or not.
+Indicates whether the steady device is set on the working wire.